tomaka/luawrapper/README.md

 Prints `incrementing` and `11`.

 In addition to basic types and functions, you can pass any object to `writeVariable`.
-The object will then be copied into lua.
+The object will then be copied into Lua by calling its copy constructor.

-Before doing so, you can call "registerFunction" so lua scripts can call the object's functions just like in the example above.
+If you want to call an object's member function, you must register it with `registerFunction`, just like in the example above.
+It doesn't matter whether you call `registerFunction` before or after writing the objects, it works in both cases.

-`readVariable` can be used to read a copy of the object.
+`readVariable` can also be used to read a copy of the object.

 If you don't want to manipulate copies, you should write and read pointers instead of plain objects.
 Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported.
-Function that have been registered for a type also work with all pointers to this type.
+Functions that have been registered for a type also work with all pointers to this type.

-However, inheritance is not supported.
+Note however that inheritance is not supported.
 You need to register all of a type's functions, even if you have already registered a type's parent's functions.

-#### Example 4: reading lua code from a file
+#### Reading lua code from a file

     LuaContext lua;
     lua.executeCode(std::ifstream{"script.lua"});